History of Czechoslovakia (1948–1989): Stalinization

 On 25 February 1948, President Edvard Beneš gave in to the demands of Communist Prime Minister Klement Gottwald and appointed a Cabinet dominated by Communists.
 While it was nominally still a coalition, the "non-Communists" in the cabinet were mostly fellow travelers.
 This gave legal sanction to the KSČ coup, and marked the onset of undisguised Communist rule in Czechoslovakia.
 On 9 May, the National Assembly, purged of dissidents, passed a new constitution.
 It was not a completely Communist document; since a special committee prepared it in the 1945–48 period, it contained many liberal and democratic provisions.
 It reflected, however, the reality of Communist power through an addition that declared Czechoslovakia a people's republic – a preliminary step towards socialism and, ultimately, communism – ruled by the dictatorship of the proletariat, and also gave the Communist Party the leading role in the state.
 For these reasons, Beneš refused to sign the so-called Ninth-of-May Constitution.
 Nevertheless, elections were held on 30 May, and voters were presented with a single list from the National Front, the former governing coalition which was now a broad patriotic organisation under Communist control.
 Beneš resigned on 2 June, and Gottwald became president twelve days later.

 Within the next few years, bureaucratic centralism under the direction of KSČ leadership was introduced.
 So-called "dissident" elements were purged from all levels of society, including the Catholic Church.
-The ideological principles of Marxism-Leninism and pervaded cultural and intellectual life.
+The ideological principles of Marxism-Leninism pervaded cultural and intellectual life.
 The entire education system was submitted to state control.
 With the elimination of private ownership of means of production, a planned economy was introduced.
 Czechoslovakia became a satellite state of the Soviet Union; it was a founding member of the Council for Mutual Economic Assistance (Comecon) in 1949 and of the Warsaw Pact in 1955.
 The attainment of Soviet-style "socialism" became the government's avowed policy.

 Although in theory Czechoslovakia remained a multi-party state, in reality the Communists had complete control of the country.
 Political participation became subject to KSČ approval.
 The KSČ also prescribed percentage representation for non-Marxist parties.
 The National Assembly, purged of dissidents, became a mere rubber stamp for KSČ programmes.
 In 1953, an inner cabinet of the National Assembly, the Presidium, was created.
 Composed of KSČ leaders, the Presidium served to convey party policies through government channels.
 Regional, district, and local committees were subordinated to the Ministry of Interior.
 Slovak autonomy was constrained; the KSS was reunited with the KSČ but retained its own identity.